COVID-19 Vaccine Bivalent Update

 At Johns Hopkins Medicine, we offer Pfizer and Moderna vaccines throughout our vaccine clinics.
-We have a limited supply of J&J vaccine and only offer it by request and if the recipient clearly understands the risks and benefits.

 Mix and Match

 Individuals ages 18 and older can receive a COVID-19 booster or additional dose that is a different brand than their initial dose or doses.
 The CDC recommends that individuals age 18 or older receive either the Pfizer-BioNTech or Moderna COVID-19 vaccine for either a booster or additional dose.
-While these two mRNA vaccines are preferred, the Janssen/Johnson & Johnson COVID-19 vaccine can be used as a booster in some situations.

 It takes at least two weeks beyond the second dose of vaccine for two-dose regimens and beyond vaccination for one-dose regimens for full protection to develop.
 Even after full vaccination and receiving a booster, infection prevention measures such as wearing a mask, physical distancing and frequent handwashing are still particularly important since you might be able to pick up the virus, carry it and give it to others.
 Learn more from our infographic, COVID-19 Vaccines: What You Need to Know.